REPRODUCTION -1

 5) SUCKERS

 These are lateral branches with terminal buds which grow from the base of an underground stem.
-These branches are called suckers examples banana.
+These branches are called suckers.
+Example: banana.

-This is a form of a sexual reproduction found in plants in which a bud grows and develops plants.
-In these type a detached plant, root, stem or leaves grows and develops into an independent plant.
+This is a form of asexual reproduction found in plants in which a bud grows and develops into plants.
+In this type, a detached plant part, root, stem, or leaves grows and develops into an independent plant.

 Forms of Artificial Propagation